-Much of the work to set up single sign-on using SAML occurs with your identity provider:
+The identity provider performs most of the work to set up single sign-on (SSO).

-- 1. Establish a SAML identity provider and gather information about how they will connect to Salesforce.
-This is the provider that will send single sign-on requests to Salesforce. - 2.
+- 1. Establish a SAML identity provider and gather information about how they connect to Salesforce.
+The identity provider sends SSO requests to Salesforce. - 2.
 Provide information to your identity provider, such as the URLs for the start and logout pages. - 3.
-Configure Salesforce using the instructions in Configuring SAML Settings for Single Sign-On.
-This is the only step that takes place in Salesforce.
+Configure Salesforce using the instructions in Configure SAML Settings for Single Sign-On.
+Only this step takes place in Salesforce.

-Your identity provider should send SAML assertions to Salesforce using the SAML Web Single Sign-on Browser POST profile.
-Salesforce sends SAML responses to the Identity Provider Login URL specified under Setup, by entering Single Sign-On in the Quick Find box, then selecting Single Sign-On Settings.
-Salesforce receives the assertion, verifies it against your Salesforce configuration, and allows single sign-on if the assertion is true.
+Your identity provider sends SAML assertions to Salesforce using the SAML Web Single Sign-on Browser POST profile.
+Salesforce sends SAML responses to the identity provider login URL specified under Setup by entering Single Sign-On in the Quick Find box, then selecting Single Sign-On Settings.
+Salesforce receives the assertion, verifies it against your Salesforce configuration, and, if the assertion is true, allows SSO.

 If you have problems with the SAML assertion after you configure Salesforce for SAML, use the SAML Assertion Validator to validate the SAML assertion.
-You may need to obtain a SAML assertion from your identity provider.
+You can obtain a SAML assertion from your identity provider.

-If your users are having problems using SAML to login, you can review the SAML login history to determine why they were not able to log in and share that information with your identity provider.
+If your users can't log in using SAML, review the SAML login history to determine why.
+Sharing the login history with your identity provider helps resolve problems quickly.